sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-262/individual-project.md

 The information retrieved should include an array of objects for you to work with.
 - [ ] Use a `for` loop, or similar statement (see Above and Beyond) to process your data.
 For example:
     - You can populate an `output` accumulator variable that contains a gallery for you to display on the page;
+    - You can clean problematic data in your API response;
-    - You can create a simplified copy of your data to use in a chart.
+    - You can create a simplified/summarized copy of your data to use in a chart.

 ### 3. HTML Output
 You can either: